The book of Galations was written by Paul during his first

 9. Angels at repentance (Lk.
 15:10) This refers to the parable of the Lost Coin, where a woman finds the one coin she lost out of ten coins she had in her possession, and rejoiced with others after having found it.
 'Likewise, I say unto you, there is joy in the presence of the angels of God over one sinner that repenteth.'

 10. Zaccheus (Lk.
-19:6) This passage refers to the conversion of Zaccheus, a rich man who, out of curiousity, climbed up into a sycamore tree to better see Jesus as He passed through Jericho.
+19:6) This passage refers to the conversion of Zaccheus, the chief tax collector and thus a very rich man.
+Not long before, Jesus had told his disciples that it was very difficult for a rich man to enter into the kingdom of God, but through God, all things were possible.
+Not long after, as we see Zaccheus climb up into a sycamore tree to get a better look at Jesus as He plassed through Jericho, we witness Jesus call to him and Zaccheus' heart immediately converted, for he said he would return fourfold to whomever he had defrauded.
 When Jesus said He must today abide at Zaccheus' house, he received Jesus with joy.

 11. A triumphal entry (Mt.
 21:9) This refers to Jesus' entry into Jerusalem where the multitudes praised Him with "Hosanna in the highest," and laid branches down on the road before him.
 It fulfills the prophecy made in Zechariah 9:9: "...Behold, they King cometh unto thee, meek and sitting upon an ass, and a colt the foal of an ass."